Under new direction!

 This magnificent mansion was completed in 1883.
 It is a testament to the creative talents of the architectural firm Cudell and Richardson.

-The castle is located in the Ohio City district of Cleveland’s Franklin boulevard which was once regarded as Cleveland’s most prestigious residential avenues.
-With more than fifteen rooms -not including secret chambers- sixty windows, double brick walls with a an air insulation cavity in between and a solidly keyed-in stone facade, this castle-mothership could endure a space launch like some kind of medieval rocket travelling through time and land in any other dimension !
+The castle is located in the Ohio City district of Cleveland’s Franklin Boulevard which was once regarded as Cleveland’s most prestigious residential avenues.
+With more than fifteen rooms -not including secret chambers- sixty windows, double brick walls with an air insulation cavity in between and a solidly keyed-in stone facade, this castle-mothership could endure a space launch like some kind of medieval rocket travelling through time and land in any other dimension !

 It is reported to be the most haunted house in Ohio.